Are you new to fitness and exercise? If so, it can feel EXTREMELY overwhelming to know where to start, right? Believe me, I know.

 Babe, supplements like vitamins, minerals, aminos, pre-workout, whey protein, et cetera are expensive as heck, hard to maintain and really, if you’re just starting out, you don’t need them.

-Unless you've been prescribed vitamins by a doctor or naturopath, need prenatal supplements, or you're taking simple supplements like a daily multivitamin for general health, don't bother.
-You're better to focus on good nutrition, and building that habit, than you are lashing out on an expensive gym stack.
+Unless a doctor/naturopath prescribes you vitamins, you need prenatal supplements, or you take simple supplements like a daily multivitamin for general health, don’t bother.
+You’re better to build a base of good nutrition than you are lashing out on an expensive gym stack.

-Most supplements can be good for fitness professionals, athletes, or those looking to get that extra 20% from their workouts and results, but they're an unnecessary expense and chore for beginners.
+Supplements can be good for fitness professionals, athletes, or those looking to get that extra 20% from their workouts and results.
+But if you’re a beginner, they’re an unnecessary expense and chore.

 #3: Don’t rush into your workout without a proper warm up

 This is a common rookie mistake I was guilty of back in the day!
-When I had limited time to work out, I would often skip the warmup, anxious to get to the calorie burning main workout.
+When I had limited time to work out, I would often skip the warmup.
+I was so anxious to get to the calorie burning main workout.

-Don't think about hitting that weights room or treadmill without a good warmup (at least 5 minutes) that includes light low intensity cardio and dynamic stretches to get the blood pumping and your muscles warm.
-You'll notice such a huge change in your workout performance too.
+Don’t think about hitting that weights room or treadmill without a good warmup (at least 5 minutes).
+This should include light low intensity cardio and dynamic stretches to get the blood pumping and your muscles warm.
+You’ll notice such a huge change in your workout performance too.

 #4: You really need a good sports bra.
 Really.
 And good shoes.

 Not all sports bras have been made alike.
-There are sports bras that are made for running and sports bras that are better for yoga.
+There are sports bras for running and sports bras that are better for yoga.